 Communicate.
 Communication is the most important aspect of personal finances, especially when you share financial responsibilities with a spouse.
 Keep your spouse up to date with what is going on with your career, the force reduction efforts, and how it might impact your position with the military.
 These may be tough conversations, but they are much easier to have in the advance stages of the force reduction process than they are after you have been selected for involuntary separation.

 Examine your options inside and outside of the service.
 The USAF went through a force reduction process while I was in the service.
 It didn’t affect my career field or pay-grade, but I knew quite a few Airmen who were given the option to either cross-train or separate from the service.
 You will need to look at your civilian career opportunities and compare them to opportunities currently available to you.
-Keep in mind our current economy isn’t the strongest, and unemployment is high in many areas.
+Take some time to consider the your skills, your civilian job prospects, and the state of the economy before making the leap.

 Consider the Guard or Reserves.
-You might also consider switching over to the Army National Guard or Army Reserves.
-Here is some additional information of available jobs in the ANG.
+You might also consider switching over to the National Guard or Reserves.
 You may also be able to transfer into the Guard/Reserves from a sister service.
 Most Guard and Reserve branches will welcome members from sister services with a minimum of additional training (usually just the tech school for the job to which you are applying).

 Brush up on your skills.
 Now is the best time to start padding your resume.
 Make sure your training is up to date and take advantage of any military training or educational opportunities which come your way.
 You may also consider working online or night classes into your schedule, or working toward professional certifications which you may be able to use on the outside.
 Tuition Assistance may help pay for some or all of these courses.